miquelvir/edaii-2025/README.md

 1. [Install WSL with Ubuntu](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/) (Linux subsystem inside Windows)

 2. Follow the instructions for [Linux](#linux) in a WSL terminal

+> [!NOTE]
+> You could compile and run C code directly on Windows.
+However, the repository template only works on WSL.
+Thus, you might need to adapt it for it to work.
+We recommend using WSL instead to avoid problems.

 # How to run